waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Shopping Automation:** An agent that takes the output of `item_restock_agent` (the shopping list) and generates a sequence of button presses for a tool like `execute_button_sequence` to fully automate buying items.
 - **Pokémon Switching Automation:** An agent or tool to automate the multi-step process of switching Pokémon in battle.
 - **Systematic Tile Tester:** An agent or process to systematically test the properties of all encountered tile types and document the results.
-- **Fainted HM Usage:** HM moves like Surf can be used from the party menu even if the Pokémon that knows the move has fainted.
+- **Fainted HM Usage (Disproven):** A fainted Pokémon CANNOT use an HM move like Surf from the party menu.
+The game will display a message preventing it.